cypherbrain/asg/site/content/about/_index.md

 logo: "/img/ArcticSquall.png"
 ---

-Hi, I’m creating a **free one-page adventure every week**.
+Hi, I’m creating a **free one-page sidequest every week**.
 They're designed to work with **Dungeons and Dragons 5th Edition**, but *you can adapt them to your favorite system!*

-Like what I'm creating? **Follow me on [Twitter](https://twitter.com/arcticsquall) and [Instagram](https://instagram.com/arcticsquall)** to get updates when I post each new adventure!
+Like what I'm creating? **Follow me on [Twitter](https://twitter.com/arcticsquall) and [Instagram](https://instagram.com/arcticsquall)** to get updates when I post each new sidequest!
 I’m also very reachable on social media and I’d love to hear your thoughts.

 I hope you enjoy my work. **Happy adventuring!**